smiley-maker/PixelMon/README.md

 `model_architectures`: This folder will contain all of the implemented models.
 Currently, the following files exist in the folder:

+- `GAN/dcgan.py`: This file contains a PyTorch model class for a convolutional GAN.
+Specifically, both a Generator and a Discriminator class are implemented that inherit from nn.Module and maintain forward methods so that they can be directly called similar to ```model(x)```.
 - `VAE/model/base_model.py`: This inherits from nn.Module and provides the essential structure for a variational autoencoder, but does not have any implemented code.
 - `VAE/model/vae_model.py`: This contains the primary VanillaVAE class, along with some other experimental classes, which inherits from the base model.
 The forward method allows an instantiated model to be called directly as model(), without having to specific .forward() or .encode() for example.

-`pipelines/pixelart_pipeline.py`: The pipelines folder can be considered essentially like the frontend of the library.
-It interacts the same way as if you installed and imported the code directly.
-The pixelart_pipeline file creates a new model, pixel art dataset, and trainer and trains the model for a specified number of epochs.
+`pipelines`: The pipelines folder can be considered essentially like the frontend of the library.
+It interacts with it the same way as if you installed and imported the code directly.
+The following pipelines are currently implemented:

-`training_scripts/train_vae.py`: The training scripts folder will contain all training loops implemented for the models I test, but currently just contains one for the variational autoencoder.
-This file manages a PyTorch trainer that loops over some number of epochs and performs all the necessary steps to train the model, including managing the loss function for the variational autoencoder.
+- `pixelartgan_pipeline.py`: This file creates a new DCGAN model (i.e. Discriminator and Generator models), loads the pixel art dataset, creates a trainer and trains the models for some specified number of epochs.
+- `pixelart_pipeline.py`: Similarly, this contains the same type of pipeline but using the VanillaVAE model instead.
+It also maintains some additional functions for sampling from and visualizing the learned latent space.

+`training_scripts`: The training scripts folder contains the training loop implementations for the models I've explored so far (VAE and GAN).
+Both files, `train_vae.py` and `train_gan.py` implement custom training architectures for the different models, supporting their loss functions and training styles (i.e. VAE uses reconstruction and KLD loss while GAN trains generator and discriminator together).

 `utils/dependencies.py`: This just imports all relevant libraries to keep the code clean in other areas.